-There are 39 counties within the state of Georgia that have become certified to teach the National Archery in the Schools Program and in a questionnaire from Georgias Wildlife Resources Division to teachers, the following comments were made about the physical education course:
+There are 39 counties within the state of Georgia that have become certified to teach NASP® and in a questionnaire from Georgia's Wildlife Resources Division to teachers, the following comments were made about the physical education course:

-The kids loved it.
-There was an increase in student participation during the
+- The kids loved it.
+There was an increase in student participation during the archery unit.

-~Educators enjoy the NASP program as it adds diversity and interest to the classroom.
+- Educators enjoy NASP® as it adds diversity and interest to the classroom.

-~Archery teaches a life skill to PE students and this program complies with state and national PE standards.
+- Archery teaches a life skill to PE students, and the program complies with state and national PE standards.

-~NASP addresses the problem that educators need new, effective ways to engage and teach their students.
-Educators enjoy the NASP program as it adds diversity and interest to the classroom.
+- NASP® helps address the problem that educators need new, effective ways to engage and teach their students.
+Educators enjoy the NASP® program as it adds diversity and interest to the classroom.

 Jen Bailey Pittman, Shooting Sports Coordinator,